dumux/dumux/examples/biomineralization/doc/mainfile.md

 # Main file

-The main file features a time loo with check points to assure the correct timing of the injections matching an experimental setup (see [@Hommel2016], Section 4.2 under the name _column experiment D1_)
+The main file features a time loop with check points to assure the correct timing of the injections matching an experimental setup (see [@Hommel2016], Section 4.2 under the name _column experiment D1_).
 The timing of the injections is stored in an additional input file `injections_checkpoints.dat`, which is read by `main.cc` to set the check points in the time loop.
 The number of check points reached is counted and passed on to `problem.hh`, so that `problem.hh` can determine the appropriate injection type.